GrGadget/GrGadget/README.md

 - 👋 Hi, I’m @Hard-Luck, (Mark, UK)
 - 👀 I’m interested in Puzzles, Chess, Maths, and Snooker.
-- 🌱 I’m currently learning CS50
+- 🌱 I’m currently enrolled on NorthCoders bootcamp!
-- 💞️ I’m looking to collaborate on Anything you think a beginner that is eager to learn could help with!
-My Python skills are better than my C/C++ but I always want to learn new things.
+- 💞️ My Python skills are better than my C/C++ but I always want to learn new things.
+Currently getting up to speed using JavaScript and generally honing my Web Dev Skills
 - 📫 How to reach me ...

 <!---